-Hamburg, April 22nd, 2022 – The PV specialist greentech recently started offering feasibility studies for the technical and economic realisation of rooftop PV systems.
+Hamburg, April 22nd, 2022 – The PV specialist greentech recently started offering feasibility analyses for the technical and economic realisation of rooftop PV systems.
 The experts of greentech, headquartered in Hamburg, assess the characteristics of the available roof area and the possibility of electrical integration of the PV system into the building.
 In addition to a proven plant design individually developed and optimised for the respective roof, the client also receives estimates of the PV plant’s energy production, anticipated CO2 savings and the expected economic payback period.

 Rooftop PV systems increasingly a legal obligation